SimaticResearchActivity/FBAE/README.md

-                                                S = Sequencer based -c|--comm <communicationLayer_identifier>  Communication layer to be used t = TCP -f|--frequency <number>                    [optional] Number of PerfMessage session messages which must be sent each second (By default, a PerfMessage is sent when receiving a PerfResponse)
+                                                S = Sequencer based -c|--comm <communicationLayer_identifier>  Communication layer to be used t = TCP -f|--frequency <number>                    [optional] Number of PerfMessage sessionLayer messages which must be sent each second (By default, a PerfMessage is sent when receiving a PerfResponse)
   -h|--help                                  Show help message -m|--maxBatchSize <size_in_bytes>          [optional] Maximum size of batch of messages (if specified algorithm allows batch of messages; By default, maxBatchSize is unlimited)
   -n|--nbMsg <number>                        Number of messages to be sent